MachineEditor/DeepFaceLab-MVE/README.md

 - if src face wider than dst, model can be not converged.
 In this case try to decrease 'Src face scale modifier' to -5.

-- architecture 'df' make predicted face looking more like src, but if model not converges try default 'liae'.
+- default architecture 'df' make predicted face looking more like src, but if model not converges try 'liae'.

 - if you have a lot of VRAM, you can choose between batch size that affects quality of generalization and enc/dec dims that affects image quality.

-- how to train extremely obstructed face model with SAE:

-First train it with both style powers at 10.0+ value.
-When artifacts become appearing at ~30-40k epochs, set face style to 0.0 or 0.01 and bg style to 0.1-0.3 and continue training.
-You can slightly vary theese values during training if something goes wrong.
-If the colors do not match, increase styles to 1.0 - 3.0.
-Experiment on your own.
-Track changes in preview history.
+- how to train extremely obstructed face model with SAE?
+There are no absolute best solution for that.
+All depends on scene.
+Experiment with styling values on your own during training.
+Enable 'write preview history' and track changes.
+Backup model files every 10k epochs.
+You can revert model files and change values if something goes wrong.

 Improperly matched dst landmarks may significantly reduce fake quality: